neondatabase/website/content/docs/guides/vercel-postgres-transition-guide.md

 ## How do I do it in Neon?

 This section describes how to perform actions in Neon that you were able to perform in Vercel for your Postgres database?

+## I have more questions!

+There's likely questions we haven't thought of.
+To get you those answers as quickly as possible, we've set up slack channel ##vercel-postgres-migration, which we will be monitoring closely.
+Additionally, if you're moving over to a paid plan in Neon, you can always reach out to our Support team.